Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 My research aims to discover how Artificial Intelligence (AI) aids the field of healthcare.
 Currently, I mainly focus on three major applications: intelligent medical robotics, medical image processing, and bioinformatic analysis.
 I seek to streamline and improve clinical workflows through technology.
 I aspire to explore all of these areas through research in the years ahead, gaining exciting and valuable insights and making meaningful contributions.

-Reach me at yaotianliang2003@gmail.com or yaotianliang@tongji.edu.cn (also wechat: ytl20030607) if you want to discuss research ideas or work together with me.
+Reach me at yaotianliang2003@gmail.com or yaotianliang@tongji.edu.cn (also WeChat: ytl20030607) if you want to discuss research ideas or work together with me.
 Welcome!!!

 ### Recent News
 * 2024 -- **I am actively pursuing PhD opportunities @ Fall 2025.
 If any distinguished professors are seeking highly motivated students who wish to make contributions through collaborative research, I would appreciate the chance to discuss potential opportunities.
 Please feel free to contact me at your earliest convenience, please!!!!**
 * 2024.03 -- Journal paper **2D-3D Coronary Artery Registration Method Based on Super-pixel Particle Swarm Optimization** has been submitted to Information Fusion (JCR Q1, IF=18.6).
-* 2024.03 -- Conference paper **2D-3D Coronary Artery Registration Method Based on Super-pixel Particle Swarm Optimization** has been submitted to IEEE International Ultrasonics Symposium (IUS), 2024.
-(In collaboration with King's College London)
+* 2024.03 -- Conference paper **2D-3D Coronary Artery Registration Method Based on Super-pixel Particle Swarm Optimization** has been submitted to IEEE International Ultrasonics Symposium (IUS), 2024. (with mentors from King's College London)
 * 2023.12 -- **Robot Application Innovation Award** (Key technologies of endovascular interventional surgical robot, awarded to Medical Robot Research Team of Tongji University) in the 4th Annual Conference of China Robot Industry.
 * 2023.10 -- **First Prize** in “Challenge Cup” National College Students Contest of Extracurricular Academic and Scientific Work (Research Track), Leader.
 * 2023.10 -- Sharing talk on: **Application of Machine Learning in Coronary Artery Image Analysis**, CTOCC 2023.